oshriv65/HangMan-Game/README.md

 * [Contact](#contact)

 ## General info
-- This project is simple "Hangman" game, i created that as part of my course i toke in python :).
+- This project is simple "Hangman" game, i created that as part of my course i toke in python :smile:.
 - In this game you need to guess the word, letter by letter until you got the full word.
 - you have 7 tries but you can change thr number of tries in the code, that up to you.